 Temporal patterns in natural mortality reflect annually varying changes in predation mortality that primarily impact age 1 fish (and to a lesser degree impact ages 2 and 3 fish in the model).
-Pollock are primarily consumed by older conspecifics, and pollock cannibalism accounts for 89% (on average) of total age 1 pollock consumed annually; Fig. 7), with the exception of the years 2006-2008 when predation by arrowtooth exceeded cannibalism as the largest source of predation mortality of age 1 pollock; Fig. 6).
-Cannibalistic older conspecifics exhibit a high preference (i.e., total pollock suitability >0.75; Fig. 4) for juvenile pollock (ages 1-3; Fig. 4.g).
-Larger pollock also appear to target small arrowtooth flounder, as evidenced by a slight increase in total suitability of arrowtooth for pollock ages 6-10 (Fig. 4.g).
-The relative proportion of pollock consumed by P. cod predators declined in 2022 and is estimated to be roughly equivalent to the proportion consumed by arrowtooth flounder.
+Pollock are primarily consumed by older conspecifics, and pollock cannibalism accounts for 59% (on average) of total age 1 predation mortality, with the exception of the years 2006-2008 when predation by arrowtooth marginally exceeded cannibalism as the largest source of predation mortality of age 1 pollock (Fig. 8).
+The relative proportion of age 1 pollock consumed by older pollock increased in 2023 relative to previous years, while the relative proportion consumed by Pacific cod and arrowtooth declined.